 The competition between banks and fund managers to hire big data specialists is heating up.
 Banks are actively recruiting to fill two main, but different roles: Big Data Engineers and Data Scientists/Analyst.

 Big Data Engineers are coming from a strong IT background.
-They have a development or coding experience and are responsible for designing data platforms and applications.
+They have development or coding experience and are responsible for designing data platforms and applications.

 Data Scientists, in contrast, are bridging the gap between data analytics and business decision making.
 They’re capable of translating complex data into key strategic insight.
 Data scientists are also known as analytics and insights manager or director of data science.
 They should have sharp technical and quantitative skills.